Saints-Squad-2/Smart_Home_Central_Hub/docs/docs_bw.md

 ## Server

-This project contains an API server written using [express.js](http://expressjs.com/)
+This project contains an API server written using [express.js](http://expressjs.com/).
+This API can be used to get data from and change data in a SmartHomeApp instance.

 The code for this server can be found in *app.js*